Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 Picasso also was a sex glutton, described by a friend as being obsessed with sex.

-William Hurst's girlfriend, Marion Davies, Rosebud.
+William Hearst's girlfriend, Marion Davies, Rosebud.

-Wonder how many people think Rosebud was a sleigh.
+I wonder how many people think Rosebud was a sleigh.

 It was, but that's not all it was.

-Talking about the movie Citizen Cain.
+Talking about the movie Citizen Kane.

-Genius, risk takers, not satisfied with the normal and mundane.
+Genius risk-takers, not satisfied with the normal and mundane.

-That's in the UK uh Guardian.
+That's in the UK Guardian.

 Here is Dan in Charlottesville, Virginia.